CREWdecisions/elicitr/tests/testthat/_snaps/cat_add_data.md

     Condition
       Error in `cat_add_data()`:
       !
 Invalid value for `estimate`:
-      x Estimates of one expert and one option don't sum to 1.
+      x Estimates of one expert and one option don't sum to 1 or 100.
       * Check id "5ac97e0" for option "option_1": sum 1.91

 ---